pingcap/docs-tidb-operator/en/tidb-toolkit.md

     helm repo add pingcap https://charts.pingcap.org/
     ```

-    After adding, use `helm search` to search for the charts provided by PingCAP:
+    After adding the repository, use `helm search` to search for the charts provided by PingCAP:

     - If the Helm version < 2.16.0: